About The Sutter Creek Theatre

 Around 1912 John F. Ratto, a Sutter Creek merchant (who was also the county’s Hupmobile dealer), opened a silent-movie house in the 1850s vintage brick building now known as the Bellotti Inn across the street from the site of the soon to be built Sutter Creek Theatre.

-In 1919 Ratto signed a lease for the SCT site and began construction of a two-story brick theatre.
+Ratto signed a lease for the SCT site and began construction of a two-story brick theatre.
 Sutter Creek has a strong Italian influence, and architect S.F.
 Dal Proto built the theatre with the traditional arches and stonework found in many Italian buildings of the 18th century.

 By the end of the year, the (then) 250-seat theatre was practically complete, but the deadly Spanish Influenza epidemic of 1919 had closed down all of Sutter Creek’s public buildings, delaying the Theatre’s grand opening.
 While the records have been lost, rumor has it that the Theatre opened its doors on Wednesday, March 5, 1920, playing D. W. Griffiths’ Hearts of the World, starring Lillian Gish.